 There has been a lot of talk in the North Carolina Industrial Commissions about the reform of prescription drugs that are covered under the state’s workers compensation programs.
 According to the website for Environmental, Health, and Safety Today, there are two main points that the Commission is working towards.
 The first point is that they want to save on health spending by switching the brand name drugs they were prescribing to cheaper, generic and locally made medicine.
 The second point is in response to the ongoing opioid epidemic.
 They want to limit the number of people getting addicted to the drug and focus on prescribing different methods of pain relief.
 With roughly 180,000 prescriptions written over a three-year period between 2012 and 2015, the state could have saved $8.7 million by switching to generic brand medication.
 The Commission has created an Opioid Task Force earlier in 2017 to meet and brainstorm solutions to the problem caused by the epidemic and workers compensation medication claims.
 Hopefully, the money they could save by giving injured workers off-brand drugs could go to the Opioid Task Force.
 Across the country, there are over 2 million people with an opioid disorder.
 These 2 million come from an estimated 12.5 million people misusing prescriptions with a potential to develop a disorder.
 In 2015 alone over 33,000 people died from overdosing on these types of medication.
 The epidemic has cost the country almost 79 billion dollars in lost economic potential.

 Wanting to save money on budgets is one thing, but when that means potentially giving people cheaper medication, then North Carolina needs to be careful.
 Until there are official studies showing that the generic drugs they want to push for are as good as the big name brand drugs I doubt it will become law.
-According to the workers compensation lawyers at Scudder Seguin, PLLC, there were over 74,000 people who suffered from nonfatal workplace injuries and illnesses.
+There were over 74,000 people who suffered from nonfatal workplace injuries and illnesses.
 Those people need the best treatment their employer and state can provide them.

 While reform can keep laws current, sometimes it can be for profit rather than for people.
 There is a lot on North Carolina’s, and the whole country’s, plate right now.
 Instead of potentially giving people off-brand drugs they should invest in medicine to find better, non-addictive solutions to the problems that people experience.